codinfox/espresso/index.md

 As expected, the performance degrade slightly.
 It takes 1 more second to finish one forward pass in the SqueezeNet with OFD+OO+Sparse Matrix.
 This degrade in performance is acceptable.

-We observe that OFD+OO+MIC, although achieved almost equally low peak memory  usuage, OFD+OO+Sparse Matrix is better performance-wise.
+We observe that OFD+OO+MIC, although achieved almost equally low peak memory  usage, OFD+OO+Sparse Matrix is better performance-wise.
 This is because by using sparse matrix representation and operations, we can reduce the number of operations performed by the algorithm.

 We also did a run time memory recording on the AlexNet.